- A new report analyzes the vitamin and mineral content of 1,500 cereals

 But some experts say cereal isn't the biggest concern when it comes to kids' excessive vitamin and mineral intake.

-A recent study found that 45% of children are getting too much zinc, 13% too much vitamin A and 8% niacin.
+found that 45% of children are getting too much zinc, 13% too much vitamin A and 8% niacin.
 If the child is taking multivitamins, those numbers are significantly higher: 72% of kids taking a multivitamin are overdosing on vitamin A, 28% are consuming too much niacin and up to 84% are getting too much zinc.

 "Overdosing on vitamins or minerals typically occurs when a person takes too many supplements, rather than too much of a certain food," said Dr. Jennifer Shu, a pediatrician with Children's Medical Group in Atlanta.